Karulina Koogu

 Karulina Koogu is a 1994 Indian Kannada-language drama film directed by D. Rajendra Babu and produced by vizag Raju.
 The film stars Prabhakar, Vinaya Prasad and Srinath.
 The film was widely popular for the songs composed and written by Hamsalekha upon release.

-The film is a remake of Malayalam hit Akashadoothu (1993) directed by Sibi Malayil and was subsequently remade in Telugu as Mathrudevobhava (1993).
-Both the versions had actress Madhavi in the lead role.
+The film is a remake of Malayalam hit Akashadoothu (1993) directed by Sibi Malayil and was subsequently remade in Telugu as Mathrudevobhava (1993) and in Hindi as Tulsi.
+Both the Malayalam and Telugu versions had actress Madhavi in the lead role.
 However, in Kannada version, she was replaced by Vinaya Prasad.
+The original version was based on the 1983 American film Who Will Love My Children?.